Skip to content

 -XX:[+|-]FlightRecorder

-Start of content that applies to Java 11 (LTS) and later This option enables or disables the Java Flight Recorder (JFR) tool in the VM.
-This built-in profiling and troubleshooting tool in the VM collects profiling and diagnostic information.
+Start of content that applies to Java 11 (LTS) and later This option enables or disables JDK Flight Recorder (JFR) in the VM.
+This built-in profiling and troubleshooting feature in the VM collects profiling and diagnostic information.

 Syntax